 Jeffrey-TribbleJeffery Tribble, Jr.

-Chicago south side native, Jeffery Tribble, Jr., has been a drummer since the age of three, ultimately leading him to receive a music scholarship to Howard University.
-After graduating magna cum laude from Howard, Jeffery was accepted to The George Washington University Law School, where he received his Juris Doctorate in 2011.
-While in law school, Jeffery founded The MusicianShip, a nonprofit organization that facilitates music lessons, experiences and opportunities to benefit those who need it most.
-Under Jeffery’s direction as CEO, The MusicianShip grew from serving two students in 2009 to nearly 2,000 in 2021, and acquired the Washington Youth Choir, the Washington Area Music Association Wammie Awards, and the DC Funk Parade.
-Those acquistions preserved renowned DC music institutions so that our communities may continue to reap the benefits of DC’s incredible music heritage.
+After graduating magna cum laude from Howard University, Jeffery was accepted to The George Washington University Law School, where he received his Juris Doctorate in 2011.
+While in law school, Jeffery founded The MusicianShip, a nonprofit organization that facilitates music lessons, experiences, and opportunities to benefit those who need it most.
+Under Jeffery’s direction as CEO, The MusicianShip grew from serving two students in 2009 to nearly 2,000 in 2021 and acquired the Washington Youth Choir, the Washington Area Music Association, and the DC Funk Parade.
+At The MusicianShip, Jeffery garnered support from companies such as Google, Marriott, Delta Airlines, Wells Fargo, Uber, Dropbox, and Hard Rock Cafe International, with whom The MusicianShip partnered to offer master classes for youth in South Africa, France, and the Caribbean.